 So can you squeeze in some meditation after a long day without ending up frustrated?
 It’s possible.

-And here’s some of the best ways to meditate at home if you are really exhausted.
+And here are some of the best ways to meditate at home if you are really exhausted.

 Ever wonder why yoga and meditation is a perfect match?